ballerina-attic/microservices-observability/README.md

 ### Deploying on Docker

-You can run the service that we developed above as a docker container.
-As Ballerina platform includes [Ballerina_Docker_Extension](https://github.com/ballerinax/docker), which offers native support for running ballerina programs on containers, you just need to put the corresponding docker annotations on your service code.
+You can run the service that we developed above as a Docker container.
+As Ballerina platform includes [Ballerina_Docker_Extension](https://github.com/ballerinax/docker), which offers native support for running Ballerina programs on containers, you just need to put the corresponding Docker annotations on your service code.

-Let's see how we can deploy the travel_agency_service we developed above on docker.
+Let's see how we can deploy the travel_agency_service we developed above on Docker.
 When invoking this service make sure that the other three services (airline_reservation, hotel_reservation, and car_rental) are also up and running.

-- In our travel_agency_service, we need to import  `ballerinax/docker` and use the annotation `@docker:Config` as shown below to enable docker image generation during the build time.
+- In our travel_agency_service, we need to import  `ballerinax/docker` and use the annotation `@docker:Config` as shown below to enable Docker image generation during the build time.

 ##### travel_agency_service_parallel.bal
 ```ballerina